Browse by Medical Category

-The MGH Center for Community Health Improvement conducted a community health assessment in Chelsea in 2009 using primary and secondary data collection, including surveys, interviews, and focus groups.
-Consistently, obesity prevention and the promotion of healthy living were identified as leading health priorities for the City of Chelsea.
-One community health indicator shows that 55% of Chelsea middle school children are overweight or obese.
+The MGH Center for Community Health Improvement conducted a community health assessment in Chelsea in 2009 and identified, obesity prevention and the promotion of healthy living as leading health priorities for the city.
+One community health indicator showed at that time that more than half of Chelsea students were overweight or obese.

-In response, Healthy Chelsea convened a team of community leaders and residents representing a wide range of groups and interests such as schools, city planning and development, the Board of Health, City Council, and community-based organizations.
-The first objective is to assess the social and environmental factors influencing Chelsea’s high obesity prevalence.
-Ultimately, the coalition will identify priority areas for action and launch initiatives to promote healthy eating and physical activity across the community.
+In response, Healthy Chelsea convened a team of community leaders to assess the social and environmental factors influencing Chelsea’s high obesity prevalence.
 In 2010 Chelsea was one of 40 communities across the country awarded ACHIEVE (Action Communities for Health Innovation and Environmental Change) funding from the U.S. Centers for Disease Control and Prevention to change conditions in the community and reduce obesity.
 This three-year funding award has helped to catalyze the Coalition’s progress.

-Current priorities include: adding physical activity into the classroom time-on-learning at the Elementary level; increasing the volume of healthy foods that are selected and consumed by students during School Lunch; a close partnership with the City’s Planning and Development Department to support infrastructure changes such as park renovations, park installations, traffic calming measures, and road, sidewalk, and intersection redesigns; collaborating with the Board of Health on the passage and implementation of Chelsea’s trans fat free regulation.
+Current priorities include: adding physical activity into the classroom at the Elementary level; increasing the volume of healthy foods that selected and consumed during School Lunch; a close partnership with the City’s Planning and Development Department to support infrastructure changes such as park renovations, park installations, traffic calming measures, and road, sidewalk, and intersection redesigns; and collaborating with the Board of Health on the passage and implementation of Chelsea’s trans fat free regulation.